sarahhodne-abandoned/defender/README.md

       configure_defender :api_key => '0123456789abcdef'
     end

-Now you need to add a few fields to your class.
+Now you need to add a few fields to your model.
 Defender requires a boolean field named "spam" (this will be `true` for comments marked as spam, and `false otherwise`), and a string field named "defensio_sig" (this will include a unique identifier so you can later mark false positives and negatives).